Castelvill/SandstormBox/docs/Instructions.md

 **Description**

-    Translate provided instructions into events for selected objects.
-Created event will be executed as soon as possible and will be deleted right afterwards.
+    Translate provided instructions into an event and insert it into all selected objects.
+Created events will be executed as soon as possible and will be deleted right afterwards.

 **Parameters**